Appetites increased at Mesa’s Thanksgiving Feast

 AS Senator May Nguyen handed out raffle tickets to students as they sat down and waited for the event to begin.
 Ticket numbers were called out and winners were able to claim prizes including gift cards from Amazon, Uber, and Trader Joe’s.
 Samantha Festin, a 20-year-old majoring in journalism, won the last prize that was handed out: an Uber gift card.

-The event took place from 2-5 p.m. in the Mesa Commons building.
+The event took place on Nov.
+15 from 2-5 p.m. in the Mesa Commons building.
 Students were welcomed in by the Associated Students and brought their appetites to the room.
 Food included turkey, ham, vegetables, cornbread, mashed potatoes, salad, and lasagna.
 The Associated Students discussed the budget of the feast during their meetings and used the funds that were available to them in order to make the event possible.

 The event turned out a success as students stayed even after they finished eating to talk to each other and listen to the musical performances provided to them.
 The feast gave all students a chance to celebrate Thanksgiving in a way that allowed for the opportunity to meet others and communicate with fellow peers.